-We propose that a crowded product space motivates consumers to better discriminate between choice options of different quality.
-Specifically, this paper reports evidence from three controlled experiments and one natural experiment that people are prepared to pay more for high-quality products but less for low-quality products when they are considered in the context of a dense, as opposed to a sparse, set of alternatives.
-To explain this effect, we propose that consumers uncertain about the importance of quality learn from observing market outcomes.
-Product proliferation reveals that other consumers care to discriminate among similar alternatives, and this inference raises the importance of quality in decision making.
+The authors propose that a crowded product space motivates consumers to better discriminate between options of different quality.
+Specifically, this article reports evidence from three controlled experiments and one natural experiment that people are prepared to pay more for high-quality products and less for low-quality products when they are considered in the context of a dense, as opposed to a sparse, set of alternatives.
+To explain this effect, the authors argue that consumers uncertain about the importance of quality learn from observing market outcomes.
+Product proliferation reveals that other consumers care to discriminate among similar alternatives, and in turn, this inference raises the importance of quality in decision making.

-Iyengar, Sheena, Marco Bertini, and Luc Wathieu.
+Bertini, Marco, Luc Wathieu, and Sheena Iyengar.
 "The Discriminating Consumer: Product Proliferation and Willingness to Pay for Quality."
-Columbia Business School, January 2011.
+Journal of Marketing Research 49 (January 2012): 39-49.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.